Miranda-byte/Miranda-byte/README.md

- ## Hi, I’m Mirandam currently focusing in Cybersecurity, more especially in the fundamentals!!
+ ## Hi, I’m Miranda currently focusing in Cybersecurity, more especially in the fundamentals, pursuing EJPT!!

 <div align="center">